Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Bulk noisy dynamics

 This surprising result is a consequence of the stroboscopic nature of the noise being considered.
-To see this, let us calculate the master equation for a case where the noise variable $\tau_{m}$ changes randomly at each step $m$.
+To see this, we now consider the more general case in which noise $\tau_{m}$ in the splitting angle changes randomly at each step $m$.
 In this case, the time evolution operator at each time step can be expressed as:

 where $\hat{U}_{m}$ is the noiseless step operator characterized by the noiseless splitting angles $\theta_1$ or $\theta_2$ at either odd or even steps $m$, and $\hat{U}_{m}^\prime = \left.\partial_{\tau_m}\hat{U}_{m}\left(\tau_m\right)\right|_{\tau_m=0}$.
 The master equation for one time step, obtained after noise averaging is: